-You should read the following discussion of our financial condition and results of operations in conjunction with the financial statements and the notes included elsewhere in this Annual Report.
+You should read the following discussion of our financial condition and results of operations in conjunction with the consolidated financial statements included in the "Consolidated financial statements" and the Notes included elsewhere in this report.
 The following discussion contains forward-looking statements that involve certain risks and uncertainties.
 Our actual results could differ materially from those discussed in these statements.
-Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Annual Report, particularly under the "Item 3.
-Key Information-Risk factors" and "Special Note Regarding Forward-Looking Statements" sections.
+Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Annual Report, particularly under the "Risk factors" and "Cautionary Note Regarding Forward-Looking Statements" sections.

-Our audited consolidated financial statements are included elsewhere in this Annual Report.
-These financial statements are in accordance with and comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+Our audited consolidated financial statements are included elsewhere in this report.
+These financial statements are in accordance with and comply with IFRS as issued by the IASB and adopted by the European Union (EU-IFRS).
 As permitted by the rules of the SEC for foreign private issuers, we do not reconcile our financial statements to accounting principles generally accepted in the U.S. (U.S. GAAP).

-Operating Results
+4.1 Operating Results